By Polo Crosbie and Spencer Liu, Product and Strategy at MojoHire

 The Optimistic Dreamer

-Optimistic Dreamers are the teams that see the Great Resignation as an opportunity to rethink what it means to work and be part of an organization.
+Optimistic Dreamers are the teams that see the Great Resignation as an opportunity to rethink what it means to work and be part of an organization, and to improve upon the organizational agility of the company.
 They have invested heavily in complex AI-driven employee marketplaces, doubled down on new capabilities from their human capital management (HCM) systems, and developed new referral programs that invite existing star employees to recommend their friends.
 The C-suite has spent time assessing employee marketplaces and has big plans to integrate its frontend recruiting experience into the new employee experience.

 These types of initiatives have had three major impacts: